Show by Label

 In the end, after researching all the available instruments in the below $500 price range, I purchased a FY6900 as the replacement.

-This is a major improvement from the the FY6600 I have used for many years, so I'm actually very happy with that FG.
+This is a major improvement from the the FY6600 I have used for many years, so I'm actually very happy with that Function Generator.

-One more modification I did was to un-solder the ground lead to the Earth pin of the mains receptacle, and soldered a 1K 1/4W resistor in between.
-This still keeps the AC levels on the BNC's to, in my case, about 150mV AC, but breaks the hard ground loop to Earth ground.
+One modification I did was to un-solder the ground lead to the Earth pin of the mains receptacle, and soldered a 1K 1/4W resistor in between.
+This still keeps the AC levels on the BNC's to about 150mV AC when floating, but breaks the hard ground loop to Earth ground.

-I took the better Opamps out of the FY6600, but did not bother to install them into the FY6900.
-When I really need a better fidelity at higher output voltages, I may still do that.
+Before I discarded the dead FY6600, I took the better Opamps that I installed out of it, but did not bother to install them into the FY6900 yet.
+When I really need better fidelity at higher output voltages, I may still do that.
 I also didn't see the need to install a fan.

 ==============================================================